supertuxkart/stk-website/wiki/FAQ.md

 {% start_liquid qa %}

-Who is behind SuperTuxKart?
+Who is behind SuperTuxKart ?

+A great number of people have contributed to SuperTuxKart over the years.

+Our current team is led by Alayan, co-leader of SuperTuxKart since 2019, and Sven, lead artist of the project after Samuncle's departure.

+Among the most significant past contributors are Hiker, project leader from 2006 to 2009, Auria who assisted him for a decade, Samuncle who was the game's lead artist for many years, Devee who created and maintained the Android version, and Benau, who became co-leader after Hiker's departure.

-See our [Team](Team) page for information about the people behind SuperTuxKart!
+See our [Team](Team) page for more information about the people behind SuperTuxKart!

 {% end_liquid %}